 My parents taught me from a young age that getting a college education was a huge priority.
 As a first-generation student, I was motivated because they provided me an opportunity to learn and stressed the importance of a college degree.Read Thi's story

 Starting college was scary because it was so different from the experiences of my family.
 I wanted to break the family pattern of working a minimally paying job, and I wanted to make them proud.
-So, I applied.Read Alex's Story
+So, I applied.Read Alexa's story

 Share your story

 Are you a first-generation student?
-We are looking to feature stories about your experience.
-Get highlighted in a news article or be a part of social media shout out.
+We're looking to feature stories like yours about your experience.
+Get highlighted in a news article or be a part of a social media shout out.